Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 Hauling Requirements for Haulers

-To advance zero waste efforts in the community, Boulder County is updating the county’s Waste Hauler Ordinance Regions map to increase organics collection access for the northern most parts of the county.
+To advance zero waste efforts in the community, Boulder County has updated the county’s Waste Hauler Ordinance Regions map to increase organics collection access for the northern most parts of the county.
+Haulers must comply with the updated regions map by July 1, 2025.

-• Haulers that provide regular or periodic trash collection service to addresses north of Nelson and east of the foothills will be required to provide food and yard waste collection to single-family residents.
+Key Change: Haulers that provide regular or periodic trash collection service to addresses north of Nelson and east of the foothills are required to provide food and yard waste collection to single-family residents.

-Why: The region map update will increase equitable access to organics collection services.
-The current map’s boundaries were drawn back in 2007, over 17 years ago.
-The county has grown and changed since the current map was drawn and the new map helps reflect these changes.
+Why: The region map update increases equitable access to organics collection services.
+The boundaries were drawn back in 2007, over 17 years ago.
+The county has grown and changed since the previous waste haulers map was drawn and the updated map helps reflect these changes.
 An estimated 2,525 residents will have access to curbside food waste and yard waste collection services with this map change.

-• January 1, 2025 – New map is implemented.
-Haulers will need to provide food and yard waste collection to homes north of Nelson Road and east of the foothills.
+• January 1, 2025 – New map implemented.
+Haulers must provide food and yard waste collection to homes north of Nelson Road and east of the foothills.

 Hauler Comments and Questions